ScilifelabDataCentre/serve-load-testing/README.md

 ### To run only the test class requiring authentication

 These tests require a user account in Serve and a protected page such as a project page.

-- Copy the template environment file .env.template as .env
-- Edit the values in the .env file

-Set the environment values from the file

-    set -o allexport; source .env; set +o allexport

 Run the tests